Full Name: Albany Adder (Bitis albanica)

 Other Names: Albanie Adder

-A small adder averaging 25 cm with a maximum length of 34 cm.
+A small adder averaging around 25 cm with a maximum length of 34 cm.
 The Albany Adder is endemic to the Eastern Cape in the Algoa Bay region where it occupies Albany-thicket and Bontveld grasslands.